ably/ably-dotnet/unity/SETUP.md

 - Click on **ADD** button on the top-right corner to install new version of unity.

 ![](doc_images/unity_add_version.PNG)
-- Select most recent LTS version and click on next to install the selected unity version.
+- Select most recent LTS version and click on **NEXT** to install the selected unity version.
 - Once installed, it should appear under `Installs` menu-item tab.

 3. Install unity modules -